 * Click here for rating key

-Bennachin Restaurant Review: Even with the hundreds of ethnic restaurants in New Orleans, Bennachin is unique in serving authentic African cooking.
-But things move slowly here, and the offerings are inconsistent.
-"Bennachin" is an African word that loosely translates into something like Louisiana’s jambalaya.
+Bennachin Restaurant Review: You can find almost any ethnic cuisine in New Orleans, but Bennachin is singular in its focus on traditional African cooking.
+But things move slowly here, and the offerings are not consistent.
 The restaurant capitalizes on the similarities between West African cuisine and New Orleans-style cooking, so you'll find hearty beef main courses, stewed lamb with broccoli, and straightforward grilled fish.
 Those who appreciate typical one-pot New Orleans dishes such as red beans and rice or jambalaya will immediately respond to Bennachin’s standard fare.
-Sure bets include spicy kidney bean soup, black-eyed pea fritters and beef stews.
-The lone two desserts both involve a sauce of yogurt and fruit.
+Spicy kidney bean soup, black-eyed pea fritters and beef stews are sure bets.
+The two lone desserts both involve a sauce of yogurt and fruit.
 No alcohol is offered, but patrons may bring their own without being charged corkage.
 The atmosphere is colorful and African inspired.